On The Decoding Error Weight of One or Two Deletion Channels: Definitions and Preliminaries

 The \emph{radius-$r$ insertion ball} of a word $\bfx\in\Sigma_q^*$, denoted by $I_r(\bfx)$, is the set of all supersequences of $\bfx$ of length $|\bfx|+r$.
 From~\cite{L66} it is known that $I_r(\bfx)= \sum_{i=0}^r \binom{|\bfx|+r}{i} (q-1)^i$.
 Similarily, the \emph{radius-$r$ deletion ball} of a word $\bfx\in\Sigma_q^*$, denoted by $D_r(\bfx)$, is the set of all subsequences of $\bfx$ of length $|\bfx|-r$.

 We consider a channel $\ch$ that is characterized by a conditional probability $\pr_\ch$, and is defined by

-for every pair $(\bfx,\bfy)\in(\Sigma_q^*)^2$.
+for every pair $(\bfx,\bfy)\in(\Sigma_q^*)^2$ , when the channel is clear from the context, we use the shortened notation of $ p(\bfy | \bfx)$ to denote this probability.
 Note that it is not assumed that the lengths of the input and output words are the same as we consider also deletions and insertions of symbols, which are the main topic of this work.
 As an example, it is well known that if $\ch$ is the \emph{binary symmetric channel} (\emph{BSC}) with crossover probability $0\leq p \leq 1/2$, denoted by $\bsc(p)$, it holds that

 for all $(\bfx,\bfy)\in (\Sigma_2^n)^2$, and otherwise (the lengths of $\bfx$ and $\bfy$ is not the same) this probability equals 0.
 Similarly, for the $Z$-channel, denoted by $\zc(p)$, it is assumed that only a 0 can change to a 1 with probability $p$ and so